 Overview

-Responsibilities: UI, UX, Visual design, user research, wireframing, mockup design, interaction design, prototyping, front-end development, contribute to Design Systems, project management.
+Responsibilities: UI/UX design, visual design, user research, wireframing, mockups, interaction design, prototyping, front-end development, design system contributions, and project management.

 Digital MRO ( maintenance, repair and overhaul )